 Let us pray that our words may be sweetened with the honey of charity, that our hearts be inflamed with the fire of Christ’s love.

 Reads & Other Seeds

 More Andrew Peterson: In the Night: A Song for your Playlist of Hope.

 This post is part of a series (see A Lenten Invitation from a Babbling Brook: Focus on Speech and Silence).
-To receive new installments, you’re invited to Follow Sparrowfare.
+Subscribe to Sparrowfare’s email newsletter here and rececive Reads that Feed: A Booklover’s Planner and Flight Fuel: An Eclectic Playlist of Hope today.
+To receive notice of each new post by email, you’re invited to Follow Sparrowfare.
 We’d love to have you join us in sharing the quotes that speak to you.